seek4science/seek/tech/administration.md

 types, and for tagging with semantic terms.

-To get an api-key you first need to register with BioPortal at http://bioportal.bioontology.org/accounts/new, and once registred and logged in your api-key should be shown under Account details.
+To get an api-key you first need to register with BioPortal at http://bioportal.bioontology.org/accounts/new, and once registered and logged in your api-key should be shown under Account details.
 More information is available at http://www.bioontology.org/wiki/index.php/BioPortal_REST_services.